Hemant-Karpe-777/Machine-Learning-Projects-Showcase-/AdvancedML & Feature Drift/deploy/README.md

-# 🧠 Loan Approval Prediction App
+# 🧠 Loan Approval Prediction App (local host : 5000)

 A full-stack machine learning web application that predicts whether a loan will be **approved or not** based on applicant details.
 Built with **Logistic Regression**, **Scikit-Learn Pipelines**, **Flask**, and deployed as a responsive and interactive web app.